 International students are warmly welcomed at Swedish Folk High Schools, Folkhögskola.
 Although, please notice that many courses are taught in Swedish language!
 On this page we've gathered answers to the five most common questions international students usually ask.

-1. How do I apply to the Folk High School and what does it cost to study there?
+1. How do I apply to the Folk High School?
+And how much does it cost to study?

 Anyone wanting to take part in a course should ask that specific Folk High School for information about courses, board and lodging, fees etc. Each school has their own application form.
 All tuition is free of charge at the Folk High Schools.
 You pay for literature, material, food and beverages.

 If the school offers on-campus housing, room and board cost approximately 4 500 SEK per month.
 Students (Swedish students and non-Swedish nationals who have been living in Sweden for some years) can apply for a grant from the government to cover part of the costs.

 2. Can I live at the Folk High School?